Dems to Trump: ‘Dereliction of duty’ not to confront Putin

 “This is not putting America first, but continuing to propagate his own personal fiction at the country's expense,” Schiff said.

+In an interview with MSNBC, Schiff predicted that Putin would "realize that (Trump) lacks the courage to stand up to him."

+“There's nothing the Kremlin would like to see more than a president who will settle for a grip and a grin and walk away saying that he had this fabulous meeting with the Kremlin autocrat," Schiff said.

-Meanwhile, former U.S. Ambassador to Russia Michael McFaul, told MSNBC on Thursday that he feared the opposite would occur during the Trump-Putin meeting and that the Russian president might charm his American counterpart.
+Meanwhile, Michael McFaul, the former U.S. Ambassador to Russia, told MSNBC on Thursday that he feared the opposite would occur during the Trump-Putin meeting and that the Russian president might charm his American counterpart.

 “That's the thing I fear,” he said.